 There’s much more screen inside

-It’s not just the outer display that has seen some upgrades as Samsung has also fixed some of our qualms with the internal panel too.
+It’s not just the outer display that has seen some upgrades, with Samsung fixing some of our qualms with the internal panel too.
 Gone is the strange cutout for the camera, replaced with a far smaller and less intrusive circular hole.
 It’s slightly bigger too, at 7.6-inches as opposed to 7.3.
-These displays also use the same UTG (ultra thing glass) as the Z Flip which should offer a more durable covering than than before.
+These displays also use the same UTG (ultra thin glass) as the Z Flip, which should offer a more durable covering than before.

 Another similarity with the Z Flip is the ability to have the device sit up, almost like a mini laptop.
-Samsung said it has reworked the hinge for this.
+Samsung says it has reworked the hinge to allow for this.